Dragi2k/EMU/docs/software_setup.md

 MMU_TEST_MOVE MOVE=100
 MMU_CALIBRATE_GEAR MEASURED=102.5 #102.5 is an example value and should correspond to the value measured.
 ```

+> [!IMPORTANT]
-**Note:** If you observe significant variation between gates, double check that your BMG gears are centred with the filament path and that the tension is approximately as equal as possible between them.
+> If you observe significant variation between gates, double check that your BMG gears are centred with the filament path and that the tension is approximately as equal as possible between them.

 Rotation distance calibration is now done!